mawyss/scion/doc/protocols/scion-header.rst

 the LHVF field (:math:`\sigma_{\text{LH}} = \sigma_{i}`, where i is
 the last hop).
 If the verification fails, the packet is dropped.

+How to only allow EPIC-HP traffic on a hidden path (and not standard SCION packets) is described in the configuration_ section.

 .. -------------------------------------------------------------------